qiime2/docs/source/tutorials/gneiss.rst

 Option 2: Gradient-clustering
 ---------------------------------------------------------------
-An alternative to co-occurence clustering is to create a tree based on a numeric metadata category.
+An alternative to ``correlation-clustering`` is to create a tree based on a numeric metadata category.
 With ``gradient-clustering``, we can group taxa that occur in similar ranges of a metadata category.
 In this example, we will create a tree (hierarchy) using the metadata category Age.
 Note that the metadata category can have no missing variables, and must be numeric.

 .. command-block::